Magnetic fields in MRI#

 The main magnetic field is created with solenoid coils, shown above, that can provide a large region in space where there is large, homogeneous magnetic field.

-This magnet creates magnetic fields of usually 1.5 or 3 T, by convention oriented in the z-direction, and this field is always on.
+This magnet creates magnetic fields of usually 1.5 or 3 T, by convention oriented in the z-direction, and this field is always on during the scan.
 Mathematically, we can add this to our magnetic field vector:

 \[\begin{split}\vec{B}(\vec{r},t) = \begin{bmatrix} 0 \\ 0 \\ B_0 \end{bmatrix}\end{split}\]